-In the preceding sections we have described the results of a project to objectively analyze all historical temperature data archived at NODC/WDC, including substantial amounts of data gathered as a result of the NODC and IOC data archaeology and rescue projects.
-We desire to build a set of climatological analyses that are identical in all respects for all variables including relatively data sparse variables such as nutrients.
+In the preceding sections we have described the results of a project to objectively analyze all historical oxygen data archived at NODC/WDC, including substantial amounts of data gathered as a result of the NODC and IOC data archaeology and rescue projects.
+We desire to build a set of climatological analyses that are as similar as possible in all respects for all variables including relatively data sparse variables such as nutrients.
 This provides investigators with a consistent set of analyses to work with.